totten/bknix/doc/install-other.md

 `./profiles/*`, `./pkgs/*`, etc.).
 To apply the changes, simply exit `nix-shell` and run it again.
 Whenever you run `nix-shell`, it uses the current config files.

-NOTE: Working with `nix-shell` is the easiest way to work with a patched configuration; however, if you're specifically working on the installation process or profile-arrangement, then you *can* install a profile.
-Let's recall the step provided to new users in [README.md](../README.md):
+NOTE: `nix-shell` is the easiest way to work on a configuration patch.
+However, if you're specifically revising the installation-process or profile-arrangement, then you *can* install a profile.
+Let's recall the installation step provided to new users in [README.md](../README.md):

 ```bash